petermatts/petermatts/README.md

 My real name is Matthew Peters.

-I decided to make my username petermatts because the names Matt (another name I go by) and Peter exist in my first and last names respectively.
-My last name has an 's' at the end, so simply I decided to swap my first and last names leaving the 's' in its place to get peter + matt + s = petermatts.
+I decided to make my username petermatts because the names Matt and Peter exist in my first and last names respectively.
+My last name has an 's' at the end, so simply I decided to swap my first and last names leaving the 's' in its place to get peter + matt + s = petermatts, a unique username.

 <br/>